dward2/BME547/syllabus.md

 Please see the "Attendance / Participation" section below for more information.

 ### Official Course Communication
-Sakai will be used for official course communication.
+Canvas will be used for official course communication.
+As this will be the first semester for all of us using Canvas, close attention to Canvas will be required.
+Ensure that you have Notifications turned on to the "Notify immediately" or "Daily summary" for the following categories:
+* Due Date
+* Announcement
+* Grading
+Assistance with using Canvas can be obtained within Canvas by clicking on the Help icon on the left side menu.

 ### Assignments
 A variety of projects will be assigned throughout the semester.
-The description of these assignments will be posted in Sakai and also in this GitHub repo.
+The description of these assignments will be posted in Canvas and also in this GitHub repo.
 Assignments will be turned in via a GitHub Classroom repository.
-Assignment feedback will be delivered via Gradescope and Sakai.
+Assignment feedback will be delivered via Gradescope and Canvas.

 ## Course Overview
 Software plays a critical role in almost all medical devices, spanning device